robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-3-ect-theory.md

 During guided practice, it is likely you will still include elements of modelling and explanation to clarify understanding and build upon pupils’ learning.
 Therefore, explanations and modelling cannot be separated from guided practice as they are heavily intertwined.

-Pupils' level of understanding during guided practice should be continually reviewed through questioning (explored in the last session of this module).
+pupils’ level of understanding during guided practice should be continually reviewed through questioning (explored in the last session of this module).
 This will inform you of how to progress the lesson.
 If pupils demonstrate a low success rate during guided practice, then you may need to return to the explanations and models you exposed them to when first introducing the material and provide more examples to build up their understanding and address gaps in learning.

 Equally, if pupils are very confident during guided practice, you may need to reduce the level of support or guidance you are providing.